The Peraverse FAQs

 Q: "Will the books explain all the puzzles?"

 Yes, that is the plan ... well ... for all but one, and it would be a massive spoiler to explain why there cannot be any explanation.
 Just accept that it is not logically possible for any character in the story to solve this final puzzle.
 However ... if a way can be found around this, at least a fourth book in the trilogy (Douglas Adam style) is possible to wrap it all up.

 Q: "What will The Peraverse trilogy be about?"

 Though only three weeks old, a fully grown man named 'Five' must lead a mass escape when he and his fellow human 'lab rats' are faced with extermination.
 Pursued by killers with unknown motives, hampered by hidden players manipulating events, running when they can, fighting when they must, they try to survive in an unfamiliar world.
 Meanwhile, Five struggles to learn some magic to keep them all safe.
 Their journey takes them across an immense flat landscape, then across the vastness of space, bringing them into conflict with alien cultures and gods.
 Five learns that to truly master magic, he must seek its origin.
-The astounding and terrifying answer, when he finds it, discovery will send shock-waves throughout The Peraverse.
+The astounding and terrifying answer, when he finds it, will send shock-waves throughout The Peraverse.

 Q: "Where did the idea for The Peraverse come from?"

-Over time, these notes widened out to consider what sort of universe is realistically needed to make such strange worlds and a unique magic system possible.
+Over time, topics in these notes widened out to consider what sort of universe is realistically needed to make such strange worlds and a unique magic system possible.
 The Peraverse, its cosmology and its slightly-odd physics slowly took shape.